brucemack/WARS-Birdhouse/README.md

 The 915 MHz ISM band is used to simplify licensing considerations.

 A prototype network of 5 stations has been constructed in Wellesley, MA.
-Messages have been successfully routed between birdhouses that were separated by approximately 1 kilometer.
+Messages have been successfully routed back and forth across the entire mesh, including hops between birdhouses that were separated by approximately 1 kilometer.
 Antenna height is important.
-The houses have be subjected to bad weather conditions.
+The houses have been subjected to bad weather conditions.

 Related Technology
 ==================